ChienKangLu/Gradient-Descent/README.md

 ## Step
 1. Choose an arbitrary point
-2. Calculate its derivative
+2. Calculate the derivative of function on this point
-3. Move to the opposite direction
+3. Calculate the gradient by negative of derivative and a very small learning rate
-4. Update to a new point
+3. Move to a new point according to the gradient
+4. Until maximum iteration or very small change

 ## Example